Scottish Wedding Traditions: A Complete Guide for Modern Couples

 The Quaich

 The quaich (pronounced "quake") is a traditional Scottish two-handled drinking cup, also known as the "cup of welcome" or "loving cup."
 In a wedding ceremony, the couple drinks from the same quaich — often filled with whisky — as a symbol of shared life and mutual trust.
 Many couples present a quaich to their parents as part of the ceremony, extending the symbolism to the joining of families.
-A personalised quaich makes a meaningful keepsake.
+A personalised quaich, engraved with the couple's names and wedding date, makes a meaningful keepsake that can be passed down.

 Highland Dress

-Few sights are more striking than a wedding party in full Highland dress — kilt, Prince Charlie jacket, sporran and ghillie brogues.
-The kilt should be worn in the tartan of the groom's family clan if one exists, or in a universal tartan such as the Black Watch or Royal Stewart if not.
-Bridesmaids and female guests often incorporate tartan sashes or accessories to complement the look.
-Highland dress hire is available from specialist outfitters across Edinburgh.
+Few sights are more striking than a wedding party in full Highland dress — kilt, Prince Charlie jacket, sporran, sgian-dubh and ghillie brogues.
+The kilt should be worn in the tartan of the groom's family clan if one exists; if not, a universal tartan such as the Black Watch or Royal Stewart is entirely acceptable, as are modern district tartans like Edinburgh's own.

 A Piper